Virtual Data Source

 BASE_URL="https://alation.yourcompany.com/api/v1/bulk_metadata/extraction"

-# The example below adds a schema 'emp_schema' and two tables 'emp_table' and 'salary_table' to the metadata
+# The example below adds a schema 'emp_schema' and two tables 'emp_table' and 'salary_table'

 curl -X POST "${BASE_URL}/1" -H 'content-type: application/json' -H "TOKEN: ${API_TOKEN}" --data-binary @body.txt